JI YAI SHIN

 Capsule Bio

-Ji Yai Shin is the latest in a long line of Korean teenagers who has made a big splash in the pro leagues.
+Ji Yai Shin is the latest in a long line of Korean golfers who made her first big splash as an amateur teenager.
 In 2005, while still in high school, she was the only amateur to win a KLPGA event that season when she claimed the SK Enclean Invitational.

 Shin's story is not entirely a happy one, however.
-When she was still an amateur, she was practicing on the driving range when she received a phone call telling her that her mother had been killed in a car accident, and her younger siblings critically injured.
-Her younger brother and sister were so badly injured that they had to stay in the hospital for nearly a year.
-It is rumored that Ji Yai actually moved into the hospital with them to help take care of them.
-To this day, she dedicates all her successes to the memory of her mother.
+A couple of years before that first win, she was practicing on the driving range when she received a phone call telling her that her mother had been killed in a car accident, and her younger siblings critically injured.
+Her younger brother and sister were so badly hurt that they had to stay in the hospital for nearly a year.
+Ji Yai actually moved into the hospital with them to help take care of them.
+She never won a tournament when her mother was alive; but not long after her death, using the insurance money to help finance her career, she began a winning tear that has not stopped to this day.
+She dedicates all her successes to the memory of her mother.

 Ji Yai turned pro at the end of 2005 and played in Asia, where she won the Hong Kong Open.
 Returning to the KLPGA as a rookie in 2006, she started her year brilliantly with a pair of third place finishes in her first two events.